Here’s what centimorgans are and how to use them to understand your estimated genetic relationships to your DNA matches.

 I recently spent some time in New Zealand and I was reminded again of how simple the metric system is.
-Why anyone decided to stick with this wacky system of measurement is beyond me.
 In the metric system, a centimeter is 100 millimeters, a meter is 100 centimeters, and a kilometer is 1,000 meters.
-Everything is so simple and even.
-That is opposed to the US system of measuring where one foot equals 12 inches, it takes 3 feet to make a yard, and 5,280 feet to make a mile!
+Everything is so simple and even, compared to the Imperial system in which one foot equals 12 inches, it takes 3 feet to make a yard, and 5,280 feet to make a mile!
 And don’t even get me started on temperature!
 It is such a good idea to make freezing at zero, don’t you think?

 When we are looking at genetic relationships, there are also many ways we can measure them.
 Ultimately, we want the testing company to tell us how likely it is that a particular individual shares a single, recent common ancestor with us.
 One factor in this calculation is to take into account the total amount of DNA we share with that match.
 Currently, all the testing companies are reporting this sum in centimorgans (cMs).
 Every company reports to you the total number of shared cMs, as outlined below.

 AncestryDNA: Click on the match to access the personal profile page for that match.
 In the second section, under Predicted Relationship, you will see the confidence level.
 To the right of the confidence level you will see a grey circle with a little “i” in it.
 Clicking there will show you the total amount of shared cMs as well as how many pieces of DNA you share.

 Family Tree DNA: On the main match page for your Family Finder results, you will see the total amount of shared cMs in the third column.